-UPDATE 1st SEPTEMBER 2020: The UK government now advise against all but essential travel to Belgium (and to France).
+UPDATE 1st OCTOBER 2020: The UK government still advises against all but essential travel to Belgium (and to France).
 Latest information for specific countries can be found on the gov.uk foreign travel advice page.
 The Belgian Government website also has up to date information, and see additional guidance on Belgium Current Coronavirus measures.
-The 7 day incidence rate in Belgium has fallen, and so it’s possible that this situation may change in the near future.

 There are a number of good hotels in Ypres, and the town itself is a pleasant place to visit, even if you are not interested in World War One.
 So if you are travelling with family or friends who may not share your interests, there are fortunately other things that they may enjoy.